Family Nurse Practitioner - Post MS

 Distance Education Students Residing outside of Indiana:

 Each of the states has its own approval processes for out-of-state institutions offering distance education.
 While Indiana State University endeavors to offer all of its programs to as wide an audience as possible, all Indiana State University distance education programs may not be available in all states.
-Graduate Nursing Programs at Indiana State University are not available to residents of Alabama, Alaska, Arizona, Arkansas, District of Columbia, Idaho, Louisiana, Massachusetts, New York, North Dakota, Oklahoma, Oregon, South Dakota, Tennessee, West Virginia, or Wyoming, US Territories, or International students.
+Post MS Nursing Certificate programs at Indiana State University are not available to residents of Alabama, Alaska, Arizona, Arkansas, California, District of Columbia, Idaho, Louisiana, Massachusetts, New York, North Dakota, Oklahoma, Oregon, South Dakota, Tennessee, West Virginia, or Wyoming, US Territories, or International students.

 All students must carry their own malpractice insurance and provide Certificate of Insurance prior to beginning clinical courses.